 Wow, look at all of this fruit.
 I think this is the main reason we love this cake so much.
 There is so much fruit in it and hardly any cake!

 So fast forward three days.

-Making the Mary Berry Classic Christmas Cake
+Mary Berry Victorian Christmas Cake

 So we got all of the ingredients ready, and my best friend the kitchen aid mixer.
 To be honest, after you have soaked the fruit for 3 days, it is actually super easy to make the cake.
 You pretty much just throw everything in.